top of page

 High school scared me a bit.
 The highest grade I ever taught as a public school teacher was 4th grade.
 I remember when my oldest daughter began 5th grade, telling her, "We are both in uncharted water now!"
 I began preparing for her high school years when she was in 8th grade, but I began worrying much sooner than that.

-Some parents do choose to homeschool their children during the younger years and then transition them to public school before the high school years hit.
+Some parents choose to homeschool their children during the younger years and then transition them to public school before the high school years hit.
 In our family, I knew I was all in.
-I was doing this for the long-haul.
+I was doing this for the long haul.
 But if you know that homeschooling will be temporary and they will be returning to public school at some point, be sure to keep up with what credits are necessary for graduation.
-That information can be found online and your high school's guidance counselor may be of some assistance as well if you are simply pulling them out for a year or so.
+That information can be found online, and your high school's guidance counselor may be of some assistance as well if you are simply pulling them out for a year or so.

 Whether you choose to homeschool high school or send your child to public or private school is up to you.
 Each child is unique and you will need to weigh their interests, their motivation, their initiative, their abilities, their future plans, and your local schools in your decision.